Santa Marta de Pateros: Shrine

 In 2008, Rev. Fr.
 Orly Cantillon, the parish priest of the Church of San Roque in Pateros, filed a petition to Francisco C. San Diego D.D., the Bishop of Pasig, requesting that the Parish be made a Diocesan Shrine.
 The request was granted and the decree presented December 2008.
 The proclamation was made official February 7, 2009, followed by the annual fiesta the next day.

-A popular misconception is that Saint Martha is the patron saint of Pateros. when it is actually Saint Roch.
-This belief arose from the fact that the town holds a grander celebration on Saint Martha’s feast, while the feast of Saint Roch on 16 August is often scaled down as occurs during the monsoon season.
+While Saint Roch is the patron saint of Pateros, Saint Martha is the patron of duck-raisers.
+The town holds a grander celebration on Saint Martha’s feast, while the feast of Saint Roch on 16 August is often scaled down as occurs during the monsoon season.
 In the 1960s the town priests tried to correct this by moving the celebration from 16 August to the nearest Sunday of the same month.
 Until today, the feast of Saint Roch is simpler, devoid of merrymaking and feasting.